tma02/calico/thunderstore/README.md

 ### `ReducePhysicsUpdatesEnabled`

+> [!IMPORTANT]
+> It's highly recommended to set `SmoothCameraEnabled` to `true` if this option is enabled.
+The game camera's movement
+> is normally tied to the physics update rate.
+If you enable reduced physics updates without smooth camera, it may feel
+> like the game is running slower during camera panning or player movement. `SmoothCameraEnabled` will decouple camera
+> updates from physics updates.

-This enables patching of a few scripts to reduce the physics update rate.
-This will patch a few processes that are tied to the old physics update rate such that they feel the same with a reduced update rate.
+This reduces the physics update rate to free up CPU cycles for other tasks.
+This will patch a few processes that are tied to the normal physics update rate such that they feel the same with a reduced update rate.

+There are many game processes which are tied to the physics update rate.
+If you see animations being slow or weird, this is probably why.
+Like any issue you may have with the mod, please feel free to create an issue or PR.

 Files modified:

+* `res://Scenes/Entities/Player/Face/player_face.gdc`
 * `res://Scenes/Entities/Player/player.gdc`
+* `res://Scenes/Entities/Player/tail_root.gdc`
 * `res://Scenes/Minigames/Fishing3/fishing3.gdc`
 * `res://Scenes/Singletons/globals.gdc`

+### `SmoothCameraEnabled`

+This option decouples camera position updates from the physics cycle.
+This will help make the game feel more responsive if your framerate is faster than the physics update rate.
+Normally, the game runs physics at 60fps.
+Without this option enabled, it may feel like your game is locked to 60fps during camera panning or player movement.
+This is much more noticeable with the reduced physics update rate of `ReducePhysicsUpdatesEnabled`, so is highly recommended to be enabled along with `ReducePhysicsUpdatesEnabled`.

+Files modified:

+* `res://Scenes/Entities/Player/player.gdc`
+* `res://Scenes/Entities/Player/player_headhud.gdc`